gauravabhishek4U/Capstone_Project/Week 5/README.md

 2. A link to your Notebook on your Github repository pushed showing your code. (**15 marks**)
 3. Your choice of a presentation or blogpost. (**10 marks**)

+## Project Report and Presentation:
+Project Report and Presentation is available at my blogspot page: <a href='https://iamabhishekgaurav.blogspot.com/2020/12/applied-capstone-project.html'></a>